skyvern

 - Navigation Agent: This agent is responsible for planning the navigation to complete a task.
 Examples include clicking buttons, inserting text, selecting options, etc.

 - Data Extraction Agent: This agent is responsible for extracting data from a website.
-It's capable of reading the tables and text on the page, and extract the output in a user-defined structured format
+It's capable of reading the tables and text on the page, and extracting the output in a user-defined structured format

 - Password Agent: This agent is responsible for filling out password forms on a website.
 It's capable of reading the username and password from a password manager, and filling out the form while preserving the privacy of the user-defined secrets.